mlab817/faqs/src/balik-probinsiya-bagong-pag-asa-bp2-program/what-is-the-latest-update-on-the-bp2-dispatch-operations-and-on-the-provision-of-assistance-and-inte.md

 ---
  title: What is the latest update on the BP2 dispatch operations and on the provision of assistance and interventions by DA to the dispatched beneficiaries?

-tags: ["latest","update","bp","dispatch","operations","provision","assistance","interventions","dispatched","beneficiaries"]

  ---

-### BALIK-PROBINSIYA, BAGONG PAG-ASA (BP2) PROGRAM
+## BALIK-PROBINSIYA, BAGONG PAG-ASA (BP2) PROGRAM

-## What is the latest update on the BP2 dispatch operations and on the provision of assistance and interventions by DA to the dispatched beneficiaries?
+# What is the latest update on the BP2 dispatch operations and on the provision of assistance and interventions by DA to the dispatched beneficiaries?

  - On May 20, 2020, the BP2 Council sent off the first batch of beneficiaries composed of 112 individuals to Leyte.